zafarali/sentiment.datalogue/README.md

 Goal: Write a neural network that can classify sentiments using a corpus in `./data/`

+HOWTO: Details on how to deploy these models and run them see [INSTALL.md](https://github.com/zafarali/sentiment.datalogue/blob/master/INSTALL.md).

 You can track the progress and completed tasks of this project here: [Progress](https://github.com/zafarali/sentiment.datalogue/projects/1)

 I will be keeping track of my explorations and observations in this README for anyone else who wants to explore.